N.B. cannabis retailer lays off staffers as ‘operational needs’ become clear

 FREDERICTON — New Brunswick’s cannabis retailer is laying off staff, saying it has a better understanding of “operational needs” three months after the historic legalization of recreational marijuana.

-Cannabis NB said most of the layoffs involved people with seasonal contracts, but some are part-time or full-time employees.
+Cannabis NB said most of the about 60 layoffs involved people with seasonal contracts, but some are part-time or full-time employees.

 Spokeswoman Marie-Andree Bolduc said Thursday that despite supply challenges, operations have normalized at the 20 stores and they now understand the needs of each outlet.